 Tracy graduated from NAU in Flagstaff with bachelor degrees in theatre and English.
 She was named a Dean’s Scholar at Harvard Law by one of her professors, Alan Dershowitz.

 But she realized during her time at Harvard that she did not want to be a lawyer.
 After graduating, she chose not to take the bar exam.

-“I’m glad I took a step back and evaluated what I wanted to do with my life rather than just trying to look good on paper,” Plante says.
+“I’m glad I took a step back and evaluated what I wanted to do with my life rather than just trying to look good on paper,” Tracy says.

-After three school years, Plante decided to move to Phoenix.
+After three school years, Tracy decided to move to Phoenix.
 She is now in her third year at Washington, a Title I high school with an A rating by the Arizona Department Education near Interstate 17 and Glendale Avenue.
-Plante is teaching Drama 1 and English at all grade levels, and works to instill the love of reading and theatre in all of her students.
+Tracy is teaching Drama 1 and English at all grade levels, and works to instill the love of reading and theatre in all of her students.

 She also has come to realize the difference she makes in the lives of the students.

-“I’m not happy if I’m not in a show; it seems to be a part of my DNA,” Plante says.
+“I’m not happy if I’m not in a show; it seems to be a part of my DNA,” Tracy says.
 “I couldn’t see not having it in my life.”

 But her Flinn Scholar experience went far beyond benefiting from free tuition at an Arizona public university.

 “The most life-changing was the ability to travel … which was very unique, and I would not have had the courage to do that on my own,” she says.

 During one study-abroad program supported by the Flinn Scholarship, Tracy taught 9-year-olds in a rural African village in a classroom she described as having some desks, chairs, a blackboard and the student’s own creativity.